angarsky/diveintopython/learn/exceptions.md

 ## Why Exceptions are Used

 In Python programming, exceptions are an essential part of writing clean, robust, and efficient code.
 Exceptions are used for handling errors gracefully and managing the program flow when unexpected issues occur.
 By leveraging the `try except` structure, programmers can anticipate potential problems and ensure that their code can deal with unusual circumstances without crashing.
-The `python exception` mechanism enhances the code's reliability and user experience by dealing with errors and providing informative feedback.
+The Python exception mechanism enhances the code's reliability and user experience by dealing with errors and providing informative feedback.

 ### Understanding Try Except in Python